Firehed/container/README.md

 ## Why another container implementation?

-The primary motivation for creating this was to have a container implementation that's optimized for containeried deployment in a long-running process (like ReactPHP and PHP-PM)
+The primary motivation for creating this was to have a container implementation that's optimized for containerized deployment in a long-running process (like ReactPHP and PHP-PM).

 The usage and API is is highly inspired by PHP-DI, but adds functionality to support factories at definition-time (rather than exclusively at access-time with `make`).
 This is intended to reduce unpredictable behavior of services in concurrent environments while strictly adhering to the PSR container specification.

 ### Differences from PHP-DI